jonaRumberg/WOPED_TEMPLATE_TEMPLATE/.github/CONTRIBUTING.md

 # Contributing Guidelines

-Welcome to our development project!
+Welcome to our development project for WoPeD!
 To ensure a smooth and efficient workflow for everyone involved, we follow a structured development process.
 Please adhere to the following guidelines when contributing.

 ## Create a new Branch